 Various studies and empirical evidence confirm that the interest based credit has created serious socio-economic problems for the poor farmers.
 The higher interest rates upset the farmers, growth rates and the national economy (Arifeen, 2012).
-The farmers of various countries including Pakistan have been facing severe hardships as noted by (Farkas, 2014) and (Yadav and

-Sharma, 2015) due to the higher rate.
+The farmers of various countries including Pakistan have been facing severe hardships as noted by Farkas, (2014), Yadav and Sharma (2015) due to the higher rate.
 According to Farkas (2014), the suicide among the farmers is a reality although the rates of suicide vary from country to country.
-Small and marginal farmers' condition is vulnerable and suicides are very common in developing countries (Yadav and Sharma, 2015).
+Small and marginal farmers' condition is vulnerable and suicides are very common in developing countries (Yadav & Sharma, 2015).
 India is on the top with nearly 18 thousand farmers committing suicide every year and according to the National Crime Records Bureau of India during last two decades about 300,000 farmers committed suicide.
 The pressure of indebtedness has been found as the major reason behind the suicide of majority of farmers (Farkas, 2014).
 In Kenya, more than 2,000 suicides are reported per year (Rogers, 2010).
 In Pakistan the negative impact of poor performance of agriculture is appearing in shape of increasing trade deficit.
 Due to decreasing crop production, the reliance on the import of agro food items is increasing, thus putting heavy pressure on foreign exchange reserves.
-Resultantly, the trade deficit of Pakistan has deteriorated during last few years (PES 2018-19).
+Resultantly, the trade deficit of Pakistan has deteriorated during last few years (PES, 2018-19).

-Burch et al. (2007) emphasized on the exploitation free financial innovations to facilitate the smallholders (World Development Report, 2008 - "Agriculture for Development").
-United Nation Food and Agriculture Organization (UNFAO) recommend Salam in Afghanistan for wheat and potato crops to address the credit issues (Houtman, 2006).
-In Pakistan, the Council of Islamic Ideology (CII), Federal Shariat Court, Ministry of National Food Security & Research (MNFSR) and also a number of studies recommend interest free system of credit for farmers (CII, 2002), (K. Ahmad, n.d) and (MNFSR, 2013-2014).
+Burch et al. (2007) emphasized on the exploitation free financial innovations to facilitate the smallholders (World Development Report, 2008-"Agriculture for Development").
+United Nation Food and Agriculture Organization (UNFAO) recommend salam in Afghanistan for wheat and potato crops to address the credit issues (Houtman, 2006).
+In Pakistan, the Council of Islamic Ideology (CII), Federal Sharia't Court, Ministry of National Food Security & Research (MNFSR) and also a number of studies recommend interest free system of credit for farmers (Ahmad, 2010; Council of Islamic Ideology, 2002; Ministry of National Food Security and Research, 2013).